signalfx/apmworkshop/apm/python-otel/README.md

 #### Step #6 Where is the auto-instrumentation?

-`sfx-py-trace` is the auto instrumenting function that runs Python3 with the instrumentation that automatically emits spans from the python app.
+`splk-py-trace` is the auto instrumenting function that runs Python3 with the instrumentation that automatically emits spans from the Python app.
 No code changes are necessary.

 Splunk's autoinstrumentation for python is here: https://github.com/signalfx/splunk-otel-python